 A visitor profile can be done during a particular season, or it can cover an entire year.
 Surveyors who gather information for a profile hang out where visitors are likely to be—hotels, restaurants, campgrounds, outdoor recreation areas, retail stores, gas stations, festivals and events, attractions—and invite them to participate in the survey.

 Responses are compiled and analyzed before being presented to the community.
-"We provide descriptive statistics from the surveys—travel purpose, number of people in the travel party, what visitors are spending their money on—both as the number of people that chose that answer, as well as the overall percentage," explains Xinyi Qian, UMN Tourism Specialist.
+"We provide descriptive statistics from the surveys — travel purpose, number of people in the travel party, what visitors are spending their money on — both as the number of people that chose that answer, as well as the overall percentage," explains Xinyi Qian, director of UMN Tourism Center.
 "I then ask the community what comparisons they'd like to know if the sample size is large enough to do so.
 For example, they may be interested in comparing the age of visitors across different seasons."

 The Tourism Center also handles the many details of administering the visitor survey.
 "We manage all aspects of the survey work, including the hiring, training, scheduling, and site assignments of the surveyors," says Qian.
 "We also communicate with them at all of their locations and coordinate who is where when and for how long."